 - Next, add chopped tomatoes.

 - Sauté till the tomatoes soften and you see oil leaving the sides of the pan.

 - Add turmeric powder, red chili powder and asafoetida.

 - Stir and then add chopped bell pepper/capsicum.
 You can also skip capsicum if you prefer.

-- Stir and saute till the capsicum is half cooked and yet having a slight crunch.
-About 5 to 6 minutes on a low flame.
+- Stir and sauté till the bell pepper is half cooked and yet have a slight crunch.
+About 5 to 6 minutes on a low heat.